MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 Once parents and guardians are set up, they can chat with their student's educators using Teams chat.
 For guidance on getting parents and guardians connected to educators, see [Connect with educators in Teams](https://support.microsoft.com/topic/connect-with-educators-in-teams-ec2430c3-952a-4ba4-9891-1d1cab577960).

 Parents also works with Supervised Chat.
-Parents won’t have full Teams permissions, which means they can’t start conversations with students.
+Parents and guardians won’t have full Teams permissions, which means they can’t start conversations with students or remove full-permissions users (like educators) from chats.
 For more information about Supervised Chat, see [Use supervised chats in Microsoft Teams](supervise-chats-edu.md).

 ## Requirements